imagej/imagej.github.io/_pages/editing/symbols.md

 ## Font Awesome

-This wiki supports [Font Awesome](https://fontawesome.com/), a collection of more than 5,000 icons for embedding on websites.
+This wiki supports [Font Awesome](https://fontawesome.com/), a collection of more than 1,500 free icons for embedding on websites.
 Examples:

 |                   Code                    |                  Icon                   |